Utilizing Chapter 11 Bankruptcy To Save Your Small Business

 A Small Business bankruptcy may be a viable option for businesses that can meet ongoing obligations but need time to address past due obligations including rent and loan payments.
 It may provide the only opportunity for a small business facing the threat of a judgment for eviction to stay in its premises and continue ongoing operations.

-The small business bankruptcy lawyers in NJ at Levitt & Slafkes, P.C. have successfully reorganized debtors under the SBRA.
+The lawyers at Levitt & Slafkes, P.C., have successfully reorganized debtors under the SBRA.
 Reach out to learn more about how the SBRA may be able to address your needs.